 We recognize the additional cost burden dental providers are facing today because of a reduced supply and increased prices for PPE as they open their offices to patients for routine care and follow strict protective guidelines.
-As a result, we are reimbursing dentists in our PPO networks for PPE costs by implementing a \$10 temporary payment of PPE per visit starting on June 15 through Oct.
+As a result, we are reimbursing dentists in our PPO networks for PPE costs by implementing a \$10 temporary payment of PPE per visit starting on June 15 through Dec.
 31, 2020.
 We are aligning with the ADA's recommendation for dentists to submit the PPE cost to us using CDT code D1999 - payment will occur seamlessly as with other claims submissions.
-Network providers will be notified of our PPE reimbursement and asked not to seek additional copays from members at time of dental visits.
+Network providers will be notified of our PPE reimbursement and asked not to seek additional co-pays from members at time of dental visits.
 Network providers cannot balance-bill members for PPE above the \$10 reimbursement.
-All fully insured and self-funded employer groups are automatically included; however, self-funded employer groups can opt-out of covering PPE reimbursement by notifying us by Sept.
-18.
+All fully-insured and self-funded employer groups are automatically included; however, self-funded employer groups can opt-out of covering PPE reimbursement by notifying us by Nov.
+13.

-How are you helping your insured dental clients with premium relief during the COVID-19 crisis?
+How are you helping your insured dental customers with premium relief during the COVID-19 crisis?

-We are providing all fully insured large and small group clients as well as individual dental clients with premium credits to help them with their benefit costs during a period when members were unable to visit dentists for routine care, reflected in a reduced volume of claims paid.
-The Dental premium credit will appear on all fully insured group billing statements released in July 2020, with a 50% credit for their April 2020 dental premiums.
-Individual dental clients will receive a check, with Individual ACA clients receiving their payment in September and non-ACA clients receiving their payment in August.
+We provided all fully-insured large and small group customers as well as individual dental customers with premium credits to help them with their benefit costs during a period when members were unable to visit dentists for routine care, reflected in a reduced volume of claims paid.
+The Dental premium credit appeared on all fully-insured group billing statements released in July 2020, with a 50% credit for their April 2020 dental premiums.
+Individual dental customers received a check, with Individual ACA customers receiving their payment in September and non-ACA customers receiving their payment in August.